 Each of these categories can then be set to various levels of severity: Neutral, Minor, Major, Critical.

-Similarly to comments, LQA evaluations can be edited or deleted through the 3-dot menu.
+Similar to comments, Language Quality Assessments (LQA) evaluations can be edited or deleted through the 3-dot menu.

 Replying to LQA